 Stories I've Told

-I've reported on secret migrant prisons in Libya, Barack Obama's first presidential campaign, the Charlie Hebdo terrorist attacks in Paris, Black Lives Matter in Italy, the 2005 elections in Lebanon, a Hepatitis E epidemic in Nepal, and genetically modified mosquitoes in Rome.
-My work has been featured in art museums, film festivals, aired on public television, and displayed at the 2022 Biennial in Versailles.
+I've reported from Libya's secret migrant prisons, Barack Obama's first presidential campaign, the Charlie Hebdo attacks in Paris, a Hepatitis E epidemic in Nepal, and the streets of Italy during the Black Lives Matter movement.
+My work has aired on public television, screened at film festivals, and been exhibited at the 2025 Venice Biennale.

 How I Got Here

 I discovered my calling accidentally.
-In 1998, I was fixing broken links during a website redesign at The Washington Post when I saw a video story one of my colleagues produced.
+In 1998, I was fixing broken links during a website redesign at The Washington Post when I saw a video story a colleague had produced.
 Within seconds, I knew: this was what I wanted to do.
-Two years later—with support from wonderful bosses and colleagues—I transitioned from web developer to video journalist, a one-person-band backpack VJ.
-Ten years of intense learning, shooting, editing and storytelling followed.
+Two years later I transitioned from web developer to video journalist — shooting, reporting, and editing solo.
+A decade of learning and storytelling followed.

 In 2010, I left the Post and began working independently.
-In 2022, I joined NPR in Washington, D.C., first as a video editor, then as visuals editor for NPR's global health and development blog, Goats and Soda, and finally as a producer on the hourly newscast.
-Bonus: I filmed a few of NPR’s Tiny Desk concerts.
+In 2022, I joined NPR in Washington, D.C. — first as a video editor, then as visuals editor for the global health blog Goats and Soda, and finally as a producer on the hourly newscast.
+Along the way, I filmed a few Tiny Desk concerts.

 Background